BeholdingEye/qnrwp_a/res/README.md

 Documentation is presently available only as a comment block at the top of the "js/qnr-interface.js" file.

 GPL licensed.
 The package includes fonts based on work by others, namely Iconic and Font Awesome.

+From version 1.5.0 onward, QI is no longer updated independently on GitHub; it is maintained as part of the QNRWP-A Wordpress theme.

 Included widgets are: